 Carolyn Compton (Costume Manager) began working as the Costume Manager for The Meredith Gravely School of Dance in 2000 under the direction of Mrs. Meredith Gravely.
 At the time, she had twin daughters that were students at the studio.
 With being a former “dance mom”, Mrs. Compton understands the necessity to balance quality and financial budget to ensure a successful production.

-Mrs. Compton is also currently the Vice President of Corporate and Shareholder Services for American National Bank in Danville.
-Many days you will find her running through the aisles of Hobby Lobby on her lunch hour looking for dance accessories or ways to repair a costume or headpiece.
+Before retirement, Mrs. Compton was the Vice President of Corporate and Shareholder Services for American National Bank in Danville.
 Her love for the students is apparent in the way she interacts with each of them and goes above and beyond to make things just right.

 Mrs. Compton is married to Marlon Compton and together they have two daughters and five grandchildren.